WHICH OF YOUR HORMONES IS THE REAL ISSUE?

 4. GET THE GUT HEALTH UNDER CONTROL

 A wise man once said all illness begins in the gut.
 That’s true for estrogen, because unless we have positive gut health, one of the pathways estrogen travels out of the body is via the gut, and without optimum gut health, this gets re-absorbed back into the body, in an even worse form.
-Make your own sauerkraut and maximise your gut health easily.
+Make your own sauerkraut, effectively clean your gut out with detox herbs and binders, and maximise your gut health easily.

 5. LIVER HEALTH IS KEY